Difference between Manufacturing and Service Operations

 Why is manufacturing operations important?

-In the production of goods and products, manufacturing operations play a key role.
-Transforming raw materials into finished products involves designing, developing, and implementing processes and systems.
 The speed and quality of production, as well as the company’s costs and profits, depend on these operations for the overall efficiency and effectiveness of a manufacturing company.

 The manufacturing sector is also relevant to the economy as a whole, as it can help create jobs, generate income, and make a country or region more competitive.